10000TB/10000TB.github.io/_posts/2018-03-12-blog-series-python-A-Curated-List-Those-Python-How-To-You-Search-Frequently-in-Your-Daily-Programming.md

   &nbsp;

 To curate:
+- [ ] How to implement customized comparison upon list filled with objects.
+- [ ] Be in the know: python's built-in data structures.
 - [ ] Explore python `collections`
 - [ ] Python's variable scoping ?
 - [ ] The time complexity for python to return the length of a string ?